 Starring Jane Chase, Crawford James, Alice Liu, Tina Krause Saturn's Core Audio & Video (Blu-ray) (US R0 HD), Sub Rosa (US R1 NTSC)

 A carnally overcharged look at the future, Scooter McCrae's Sixteen Tongues is the long-time-coming follow up to his very different apocalyptic debut, Shatter Dead.
 Shot on a similarly low budget and crammed with eccentric, striking ideas, the film wallows in decadence and sleaze from the opening frames but strangely maintains a much cooler, emotionally numb detachment from the material - which was presumably the goal in the first place.

-Though fairly explicit, Sixteen Tongues only fleetingly bears any trace of eroticism (mostly in the interactions between the lesbian lovers) and instead follows the jaded sexual overload of the Internet era to a very dark conclusion; though the actors themselves don't really do anything hardcore (save a few bits involving prosthetics), the omnipresent porn conveys a grungy, oppressive character to the film.
-(However, there's nothing that comes close to the infamous gun scene in Shatter Dead, for better or worse.)
-The three leads offer solid performances, and though the low budget proves obvious at times, the film largely succeeds as a hallucinatory, intensely personal vision of a world that's stimulating itself to death.
-Considering the film is released in a society where ADD is practically the norm, perhaps this chilling setting isn't too far off.
+Though fairly explicit, Sixteen Tongues only fleetingly bears any trace of eroticism (mostly in the interactions between the lesbian lovers) and instead follows the jaded sexual overload of the Internet era to a very dark conclusion.
+Though the actors themselves don't do anything hardcore (save a few bits involving prosthetics), the omnipresent porn conveys a grungy, oppressive character to the film.
+There's nothing that comes close to the infamous gun scene in Shatter Dead, though McCrae gives it a good try with one of the most over-the-top director cameos in history.
+The three leads offer solid performances, and though the low budget proves obvious at times, the film largely succeeds as a hallucinatory, intensely persona vision of a world that's stimulating itself to death.
+Considering the film is released in a society where ADHD is practically the norm, perhaps this chilling setting isn't too far off.